-Exclusions in 2016-2017 were significantly lower than both national and local levels.
-A total of 35 students were excluded during the year with an overall figure of 57 fixed term exclusions.
-The average length of exclusion was 1.6 days.
-This represents a drop in exclusions from 2015-2016 reflecting well on our ethos of inclusion and our Behaviour for Learning initiative.
-Two permanent exclusions were made.
-Student attendance remained high as a result of effective procedures and sanctions put in place.
-The attendance rate was at 95.2% by the end of the year.
+Exclusions in 2017-2018 were significantly lower than both national and local levels.
+A total of 35 students were excluded during the year with an overall figure of 66 fixed term exclusions.
+The average length of exclusion was 1.41 days.
+Exclusion numbers have been consistently low over a significant period, reflecting well on our ethos of inclusion and the support for students provided by the Pastoral Team and the restorative work carried out in the Behaviour for Learning Hub.
+No students were permanently excluded in 2017-2018.
+However, the managed moves of 2 students to other local schools failed.
+If their behaviour continues to be disruptive upon their return to Commonweal in 2018-2019, the school will need to consider permanent exclusions for these students.

-The Academy was last inspected by OFSTED in February 2014 and was judged to be Good in all areas.
+The Academy was last inspected by OFSTED in November 2017 and was judged to be Good in all areas.